renovatebot/renovate/docs/usage/nuget.md

 In this example we defined 3 NuGet feeds.
 Packages resolving will process feeds consequentially.
-It means that if package will be resolved in second feed renovate won't look in last one.
+It means that if package will be resolved in second feed Renovate won't look in last one.

 ### Protocol versions